 Partners will often balk at the thought of spending huge amounts of money on technology, especially if they are close to retirement.
 However, they must remember that if they invest in the right technology, this could positively impact the bottom line and ensure that the firm appeals to prospective successors.

 Firms will need to take stock of their business and assess what their needs are before deciding on what technology they should invest in.
 Several important questions should be asked:

-By answering these questions, a firm will know which areas of technology should be prioritised and if still in doubt, should seek advice from an IT specialist to assess where changes could be made to benefit the firm in terms of staff retention, cost saving and succession planning.
+By answering these questions, a firm will know which areas of technology should be prioritised and if still in doubt, should seek advice from an IT specialist to assess where changes could be made to benefit the firm with their staff retention strategy, cost-saving and succession planning.